jvgiordano/OSSMM-Version-1/docs/_pages/software.md

 ## Install the Seeed nRF52 Library and Configure for the Xiao Sense nRF52840 MCU

 The Arduino IDE requires the Seeed nRF52 Library in to order to communicate and compile code for the Xiao Sense MCU.
-Following the steps below to install this library and configure the Arduino IDE to be used with the MCU:
+Follow the steps below to install this library and configure the Arduino IDE to be used with the MCU:

 ### Step 1.
 With the Arduino IDE open, go to 'File >> Preferences’